Karl Schäfer (SS-Brigadeführer): Peacetime SS career

 In October 1931, Schäfer became a member of the SS (member number 20,865).
 He served with the 35th SS-Standarte based in Kassel.
 He was commissioned an SS-Sturmführer on 1 December 1932 and served as a company and battalion commander in that unit.
-From 7 May 1934 to 1 April 1936 he held command of the 35th SS-Standarte in Königsberg.
+From 7 May 1934 to 1 April 1936, Schäfer was the commander of the 35th SS-Standarte in Königsberg.
 He was next given command of SS-Abschnitt (SS District) XXII, with headquarters in Allenstein until 1 March 1937.
 On that date he was transferred to the command of SS-Abschnitt XII, based in Frankfurt, and would retain this command until his death.

 Second World War

-After the German invasion of the Soviet Union, Schäfer was posted to the Reichskommissariat Ostland where he would hold several important regional commands.
+After the German invasion of the Soviet Union in 1941, Schäfer was posted to the Reichskommissariat Ostland where he would hold several important regional commands.
 He first served briefly as the Acting SS and Police Leader (SSPF) "Lettland" in Riga from 7 to 25 April 1942.
 He then went on to serve as the Acting SSPF "Litauen" in Kaunas from 25 April to 22 May 1942.
 On that date he became the permanent SSPF "Weissruthenien" in Minsk and served there until 21 July when he was succeeded by SS-Brigadeführer Curt von Gottberg.
 At that point he was transferred to the staff of SS-Oberabschnitt (SS Main District) "Weichsel" in Danzig for two months, and then was posted to the staff of the Higher SS and Police Leader (HSSPF) "Russland-Süd," SS-Obergruppenführer Hans-Adolf Prützmann.

 On 4 October 1942, Schäfer succeeded SS-Brigadeführer Hermann Harm as SSPF "Dnjepropetrowsk-Krivoi Rog" in the Reichskommissariat Ukraine under Prützmann's command.
 His activities here largely consisted of anti-partisan warfare.
 Just over a year later, Schäfer was killed in action near Krivoi Rog on 2 November 1943.
-He was the last holder of this post, as by then the area was being overrun by the Red Army and the command was disbanded.
+He was the last holder of this post, as by then the area was being overrun by the Soviet Red Army and the command was disbanded.